 This healthy, easy Keto Blackberry Bread with Lemon Glaze is sugar-free, grain-free, gluten-free, dairy-free and absolutely delicious!
-A slice of this low-carb blackberry bread with tea or coffee makes a great mid-morning snack.
+A slice of this low-carb blackberry loaf with tea or coffee makes a great mid-morning snack.

 You'll love this Keto Blackberry Bread with Lemon Glaze!

 - Made with almond flour, this Keto Blackberry Bread has just the right amount of sweetness.
 This recipe uses natural 0-calorie erythritol sweetener, like Monkfruit sweetener, but you can easily substitute sugar or your favourite sweetener if you're not following a Keto diet.

-Keto breads and muffins don't have the same texture as loaves or muffins made with all-purpose flour and granulated sugar.
-However, this blackberry bread rises nicely and it slices beautifully without crumbling,
+Keto bread and muffins don't have the same texture as loaves or muffins made with all-purpose flour and granulated sugar.
+However, this blackberry bread rises nicely and it slices beautifully without crumbling.

 Let's get started!
-Here are the ingredients you'll need to make a loaf of low-carb blackberry bread.
+Here are the ingredients you'll need to make a loaf Keto Blackberry Bread with Lemon Glaze!

 - almond flour: finely ground almond flour, not almond meal.
 Almond meal will make your bread much too heavy.